Organisations listed as terrorist organisations under Australia's Criminal Code: Oversight and monitoring

 The list of designated terror organisations is maintained by the Attorney-General's Department.
 For listing as a terrorist organisation, an organisation may be found to be such by a court as part of a prosecution for a terrorist offence, or the designation may be made by regulation upon the motion of the Attorney-General of Australia under Division 102 of the Criminal Code Act 1995.
 Listing, de-listing and re-listing follows a protocol that mainly involves the Australian Security Intelligence Organisation and the Attorney-General's Department.
 Such action in general is not made with reference to designations made or proposed by other countries or multinational organisations.
 Until 2023, listings would lapse after three years and an organisation would need to be re-listed.
 The Counter-Terrorism Legislation Amendment (Prohibited Hate Symbols and Other Measures) Act 2023 changed this so that listings now continue indefinitely.

 Under Division 103 of the Criminal Code Act 1995, it is illegal to finance terrorism.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) monitors financial transactions involving listed terrorist organisations.

 Listed terrorist organisations

-As of June 2025, the Australian government lists 30 foreign organisations as terrorist organisations:
+As of June 2025, the Australian Government lists 31 organisations as terrorist organisations: